zhenghao-li/Data_Mining/EX2/Exercise2.md

 ## Second Approach: Threshold first and classify second

 Second approach of building predictive model comes from the standpoint of classification.
-A new binomial variable for article being viral is defined.
-We fit a logistic regression that included all the article features as predictors to directly predict the viral status as a target variable.
-The model which always predicts “not viral” was chosen as a baseline model and out-of-sample performances of our classification model were evaluated compared to the out-of-sample performance of the baseline model.
+A new binary variable for article being viral is defined.
+We fited a logistic regression that included all the article features as predictors to directly predict the viral status as a target variable.
+The model which always predicted “not viral” was chosen as a baseline model.

-Similar to the approach with linear regression model, the full model that included all the article features as predictors, except those that were perfectly collinear with each other, was chosen among other logistic models with a smaller number of explanatory variables based on the comparison of error rates.
-Its averaged overall error rate, true positive rate and false positive rate across 100 train/test splits together with confusion matrix for one of the iterations are shown below.
+The averaged overall error rate, true positive rate and false positive rate together with a confusion matrix are shown in the table 3.4 .

 <table>